Our board of directors for 2022-2023:

 Deke Hilyer: Deke is a lifelong resident of Opelika.
 He started his career by opening retail stores, but now his passion is restoring historic buildings in downtown Opelika.

-Doc Dorsey: (Secretary) Doc currently leads the Neighborhood Development and Housing task force of Envision Opelika.
+Doc Dorsey: (Vice-Chair) Doc currently leads the Neighborhood Development and Housing task force of Envision Opelika.

 George Allen: George has lived in Opelika his entire life, and currently serves as the City Council representative for Ward 1.

 Jason Flowers: Jason is currently the Director of the Fatherhood Initiative (Dad’s League) for the Child Care Resource Center.
 Flowers looks to bring a hard work ethic and a fresh outlook on the Opelika community to the Board of Directors.
 With a passion to work with the entire family, Flowers will look to head several family related initiatives on the board.

 Lisa Thrift: (Recording Secretary) Lisa is the Community Development Administrator and Historic Preservation Coordinator for the City of Opelika.
 She has been a real estate agent and Associate Broker for the past 23 years and currently works with The Denson Group.
 Lisa is a lifelong resident of Opelika and loves her home town.

 Shane Healey: Shane serves as the Chief of Police for the City of Opelika, Alabama.
 He is a proud Opelika resident and has spent the last thirty years working his way up through the ranks of the Opelika Police Department.